kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

         someName: someValue
 ```
 ## Add Selector Labels
 Add labels to Resource selectors and templates with the `labels.includeSelectors` field.
 Selector labels should not be changed after Workload and Service Resources have been created in a cluster.
-This is equivalent to using the `commonLabels` field.

 The following example adds labels and selector labels to a Deployment and Service.